 In 1975, after a hiatus of three years, The New York Association of Black Educators II (NYABE II) was revived by Dr. J. Jerome Harris and Daisy Hicks.
 NYABE II’s Presidents after 1975 included Henry Malliet and Iris Maynard (co-presidents), Dr. Winston Robins and Dr. Charles Scott.

 In 1984 we assumed the name ABENY, Inc. ( Association of Black Educators of New York).
 Its presidents were Betty Coles, Dr. Franklin Wright, Elaine Davis, Gwendolyn Hall, Silverlane Clark, Fernley Murray, Larcelia Kebe, and Nora Barnes.
 Elaine Davis returned as President in 1998 but passed away in 1999.
 Dr. Robert J. Kane fulfilled her remaining term and his own term (2000-2002).
 Olga L. King served as president from 2002-2004.
 Dr. Sheilah Bobo served as president from 2004-2007.
 Dr. Robert J. Kane served as president from 2007-2009.
 Mellouise Murdaugh served as president from 2009 – 2011.Dr.
 Shirley Rose served as President from 2011-2013.
-Our current leader is Mable W. Robertson.
+Mable W. Robinson served as President 2013 – 2015.
+Our current leader is Nora Barnes.